raduvarga/Focusrite-Midi-Control/README.md

   - Then you should receive device/value updates which will be reflected in the UI
   - You will send value updates when you have the appropriate midi events comming in

+## How to build

+To build this project, you must open the ".xcworkspace" file in XCode and run it.

 ## Appendix

 This is my first time I've written an OSX app, so don't judge the code too hard.